-Collecting Authentic Evidence of Children's Development and Learning (2 or 3 hrs - K4.08 C1 & K4.02 C2 and STARS SQ.3.4.8): A whole-child focus when using classroom-based assessment is optimal when it reflects authentic evidence about all domains of development and learning.
+Collecting Authentic Evidence of Children's Development and Learning (2 hrs - K4.08 C1 & K4.02 C2 and STARS SQ.3.4.8): A whole-child focus when using classroom-based assessment is optimal when it reflects authentic evidence about all domains of development and learning.
 In addition, it is critical that observers differentiate between judgmental or interpretative evidence; and objective or factual evidence.
 The participant will be able to describe how factual strengths-based evidence can guide decisions about children's learning.
 Based on a NAEYC training module, this session utilizes multiple methods of instruction, including video clips.

 How to Plan For, Organize, and Manage the Classroom-Based Assessment Process (2 hrs - K4.10 C1 & K4.09 C2 and STARS SQ.3.4.8): Successful assessment includes the establishment of an organized, mindful system of data collection and analysis.
 Topics include planning for assessment on a daily basis, being strategic about carrying out classroom-based assessment and using a team approach.
 Based on a NAEYC training module, this session utilizes multiple methods of instruction, including video clips.